-startlevel The new start level for the specified Bundle.
+startlevel The new start level for the bundle.

-☐ Assign a start level value to the specified Bundle.
+□ Assign a start level value to the bundle.

-The specified bundle will be assigned the specified start level.
+The bundle will be assigned the specified start level.
 The start level value assigned to the bundle will be persistently recorded by the Framework.

-If the new start level for the bundle is lower than or equal to the active start level of the Framework and the bundle's autostart setting indicates the bundle must be started, the Framework will start the specified bundle as described in the Bundle.start(int) method using the Bundle.START_TRANSIENT option.
-The Bundle.START_ACTIVATION_POLICY option must also be used if isBundleActivationPolicyUsed(Bundle) returns true for the bundle.
-The actual starting of this bundle must occur asynchronously.
+If the new start level for the bundle is lower than or equal to the active start level of the Framework and the bundle's autostart setting indicates this bundle must be started, the Framework will start the bundle as described in the Bundle.start(int) method using the Bundle.START_TRANSIENT option.
+The Bundle.START_ACTIVATION_POLICY option must also be used if isActivationPolicyUsed() returns true.
+The actual starting of the bundle must occur asynchronously.

-If the new start level for the bundle is higher than the active start level of the Framework, the Framework will stop the specified bundle as described in the Bundle.stop(int) method using the Bundle.STOP_TRANSIENT option.
-The actual stopping of this bundle must occur asynchronously.
+If the new start level for the bundle is higher than the active start level of the Framework, the Framework will stop the bundle as described in the Bundle.stop(int) method using the Bundle.STOP TRANSIENT option.
+The actual stopping of the bundle must occur asynchronously.

-Throws IllegalArgumentException - If the specified bundle has been uninstalled, or if the specified start level is less than or equal to zero, or if the specified bundle is the system bundle, or if the specified bundle was not created by the same framework instance that registered this StartLevel service.
+Throws IllegalArgumentException - If the specified start level is less than or equal to zero, or if the bundle is the system bundle.